 Home equity loans

-If there’s a good amount of equity in your home, a home equity loan or line of credit can be a low-interest option for funding surrogacy.
-Talk to a professional and shop around for the best rates.
+If there’s a good amount of equity in your home, a home equity loan or line of credit can be an option for funding surrogacy.
+Talk to a professional about finding the best rates.

 You may be able to take a loan out against your 401(k) savings.
 Before using this option, it’s best to talk to your financial advisor to understand repayment, taxes, and penalties.